carpentries/instructor-training/_extras/training_calendar.md

 ## New!
 Events over multiple days
 To offer more flexible options for our community, we are piloting events that run over mutliple days, with a set number of hours each day.

-* August 31 - September 22, 2020 This event will run for 1.5 hours a day, Monday and Tuesday, for four weeks. *Registration closed*
-    - 12:30 pm to 2:00 pm Australia Eastern Standard Time
-    - 2:30 pm to 4 pm New Zealand Standard Time
-    - 8:00 am to 9:30 am India Standard Time
-<br><br>
-* August 24-27, 2020 This event will run for 3.5 hours a day, Monday through Thursday of one week.  *Registration closed*
-   - 9 am to 12:30 pm North America Pacific
-   - 12 noon to 3:30 pm North America Eastern
-   - 5 pm to 8:30 pm British Summer time
-<br><br>
-* September 29 - October 2, 2020 *Registration closed*
+* February 1-4, 2021
-    - 9 am to 1 pm North America Pacific
+    * 9 am to 1 pm North America Pacific
-    - 12 noon to 4 pm North America Eastern
+    * 12 noon to 4 pm North America Eastern
-    - 5 pm to 9 pm British Summer time
+    * 5 pm to 9 pm Greenwich Mean Time
-<br><br>
-* October 14-22, 202 This event will run for 4 hours a day, Wednesday and Thursday, for two weeks. *Registration closed*
-   - 8:30 am to 12:30 pm Japan Standard Time
-   - 9:30 am to 1:30 pm Australia Eastern Standard Time
-   - 12:30 pm - 4:30 pm New Zealand Daylight Time
-<br><br>
-* October 27-30, 2020  This event will run for 3.5 hours a day, Tuesday to Friday of one week. *Registration closed*
+    * *See the start time in [your local time zone]()*

+March 15-18, 2021
-   - 9 am to 12:30 pm North America Pacific
+    * 7 am to 11 am North America Pacific
-   - 12 noon to 3:30 pm North America Eastern
+    * 9 am to 1 pm North America Central
-   - 4 pm to 7:30 pm Greenwich Mean time
+    * 2 pm to 6 pm Greenwich Mean Time
+    * *See the start time in [your local time zone]()*

 ## Two day events